AngryMaciek/angry-moran-simulator/CONTRIBUTING.md

 working on them.
 For bug reports, it is essential that they include reproducible examples.

-Please **do not** use the issue tracker to ask usage questions, installation problems etc., unless they appear to be bugs.

 ## Development

 To make it easier for everyone to maintain, read and contribute to the code,